MDIMACat/alx-higher_level_programming/0x08-python-more_classes/README.md

         Write a class Rectangle that defines a rectangle by: (based on 0-rectangle.py)
     4. Eval is magic
         Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)
+    6. How many instances
+        Write a class Rectangle that defines a rectangle by: (based on 5-rectangle.py)
+    5. Detect instance deletion
+        Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py)
+    7. Change representation
+        Write a class Rectangle that defines a rectangle by: (based on 6-rectangle.py)